 ‘User testing’ can apply to a product at any point in its lifecycle and can be tackled in a number of ways.
 When we are asked to run user testing, we always stop to interrogate the objectives, as they will provide the evidence needed to determine the research method.
-Broadly, we find that user testing is used at these stages of a product lifecycle:
+Broadly, we find that user testing is used at three stages of a product lifecycle:

-Exploring usability: When products are live, to unearth usage issues and pain points for improvement
+Exploring usability: When products are live, to unearth usage issues and pain points for improvement.

-Validating changes in live: When improvements have been released, we employ user testing at scale to provide evidence of return on investment
+Validating changes in live: When improvements have been released, we employ user testing at scale to provide evidence of return on investment.

 The range of research methods

 Many companies fall into a pattern of using one approach – usually the f2f user test in a lab.
 It is the default approach and there is nothing like seeing the whites of a customer’s eyes when they use your product.